 There is a phenomenal growth in genomic data acquisition - both in the form of whole genome and exome sequencing.
 The exome comprises the coding sequences of all protein-coding genes and is equivalent to approximately 1% of the total haploid genomic sequence (30 Mb) \cite{PMID:19684571}.
 Due to the reduced cost of exome sequencing and clinical relevance of variation within the coding regions of the genome, it is more widely used for genetic diagnosis.
 On average, the genome of any individual contains 20,000-25,000 coding variants (Table 1), of which 9,000-11,000 are nonsynonymous changes (i.e., result in a change in amino acid) \cite{PMID:20981092,PMID:22604720,PMID:23128226,PMID:24092746}.
-About 25-50% of the rare non-synonymous variants within healthy individuals were estimated to be harmful or deleterious indicating that the human proteome is highly robust to a large number of non-specific perturbations and because most rare deleterious variants are heterozygous with the cell also containing a functional copy of the gene [[JC2ANS150715: also because the rare variants are usually heterozygotes; most genes are haplosufficient]] [[ANS2JC:modified]][[JC2ANS150715: I added ‘deleterious’ since not all rare are necessarily hetero]] \cite{PMID:23128226,PMID:24092746}.
-The majority of genetic variation within coding regions are due to distinct single nucleotide variants (SNVs), each of which occur very rarely within the human population (minor allele frequency < 0.5%) [[JC2ANS150715: might be less controversial to use “variants” SNVs; SNP has a traditional connotation of >=1%]] [[ANS2JC:Done!]].
-A de novo mutation introduced into a family for the first time either due to a mutation in one of the germ cells within the parents or even within the fertilized egg can be benign or harmful depending upon its genomic location [[JC2ANS150715: why are we talking about de novo?]].
-Close to one-third of the rare coding variants are predicted to be deleterious and lower the fitness of the individual \cite{PMID:22604720}.
-As rare variants may be involved in complex disease etiology, we need to continue to sequence a large number of individuals to characterize and catalog rare variants within the human population.
-Indeed, the number of rare variants continues to grow even after the 1000 Genomes consortium and Exome Aggregation Consortium data (60,706 individuals) data has become available.
-This suggests that every individual has their own private set of variants, which is shared between very few or no individuals. [[ANS2JC: can you add something about what it means when the numbers go up?]]
-Because these variants are rare and novel, understanding their effect on function will be extremely challenging.
+About 25-50% of the rare non-synonymous variants within healthy individuals were estimated to be harmful or deleterious indicating that the human proteome is highly robust to a large number of non-specific perturbations and because most rare deleterious variants are heterozygous with the cell also containing a functional copy of the gene \cite{PMID:23128226,PMID:24092746}.
+The majority of genetic variation within coding regions are due to distinct single nucleotide variants (SNVs), each of which occur very rarely within the human population (minor allele frequency < 0.5%).
+Close to one-third of the rare coding variants are predicted to be deleterious (or harmful) and lower the fitness of the individual \cite{PMID:22604720}.
+A common mechanism to identify genes associated with a disease is to identify deleterious variants that affect genes within diseased individuals more often than in healthy populations.
+However, these variations might not be causative of a disease and may be in linkage disequilibrium (i.e., occur in a correlated fashion along with) [[SK2ANS: why throw in LD without describing.not sure structural biologist know about it]] with an unanalyzed causative mutation.
 Furthermore, different genes display different amounts of variation, with some proteins being enriched in SNVs when compared with other proteins, [[JC2ANS 150717: I am dubious about this ensuing part-sentence - you mean ‘neutral’ or ‘adaptive’ mutation?
-I dont think there are alot of adaptive mutations; most are neutral probably or just LD passengers since in same gene]] probably because they do not affect the individual’s survival or because some of them may play a role in adaptation to a particular environment.
+I dont think there are alot of adaptive mutations; most are neutral probably or just LD passengers since in same gene]] probably because they do not affect the individual’s survival or because some of them may play a role in adaptation to a particular environment [[ANS2JC: If there is positive selection, isn’t some of the change leading to fitness in environment?]].
 For example, some signaling and immunological proteins that sense and react to the environment are highly enriched in nonsynonymous SNVs \cite{PMID:23128226,PMID:24092746}.
+Hence, cataloging and characterizing the entire frequency spectrum of different variations is critical for understanding the fitness effects of different alleles.